 While the length and severity of withdrawal will vary from one person to another, there is still a general timeline one can use to get an idea of what to expect.
 The stages will depend on a few factors, however, and these include:

-Withdrawal symptoms can begin as soon as 24 hours following last use or after the first two days.
+24 to 48 hours: Withdrawal symptoms can begin as soon as 24 hours following last use or after the first two days.

-The second stage of Ativan withdrawal is when individuals will find themselves dealing with mental, emotional, and physical symptoms such as muscle pain, insomnia, nausea, and tremors.
+One to two weeks: The second stage of Ativan withdrawal is when individuals will find themselves dealing with mental, emotional, and physical symptoms such as muscle pain, insomnia, nausea, and tremors.

-Those who remained active during their detox will begin managing their symptoms better and feeling better at this point.
+Three to four weeks: Those who remained active during their detox will begin managing their symptoms better and feeling better at this point.

-To achieve this milestone is not an easy feat; those at this stage who were heavily dependent on Ativan could experience what is known as post-acute withdrawal symptoms (PAWS), and it means their symptoms could reappear at random for several months or years after cessation.
+Five weeks and beyond: To achieve this milestone is not an easy feat; those at this stage who were heavily dependent on Ativan could experience what is known as post-acute withdrawal symptoms (PAWS), and it means their symptoms could reappear at random for several months or years after cessation.

 Sudden cessation of Ativan, also known as “cold-turkey” is strongly discouraged.
 Physicians and addiction specialists alike will strongly advise against this method due to the dangers involved with Ativan withdrawal.
 Detoxing from benzodiazepines can be met with challenges or be dangerous.
 Some longer-acting benzodiazepines are available to alleviate painful and deadly Ativan withdrawal symptoms.